yeti/signals/README.md

 4. Auto-generate API schemas and/or Improve current API schema and remove unnecessary parts
 5. Better error checking and validation
 6. Better logging (use different terminal colors for warnings/progress messages)
+7. Figure out a best-way to handle generator specific arguments (click has some utilities built-in for prompting)